faustinozanetto/iconzy/README.md

 ## ✨ About

-Iconzy is a personal project for customizing and browsing free icon packs for your personla projects.
+Iconzy is a project for customizing and browsing free icon packs for your personal projects.

 ## 🚀 Installation and Usage